 I wasn’t sure if I could do it, honestly.
 Eat an entire meal with my hands.
 It just seemed a bit impossible when I thought about it.
 Soup, chicken, sides, dessert … one napkin.
-But that’s really what everyone knows about Medieval Times and all I could think about when Pete and I were planning to go earlier this month.
+But that’s really what everyone knows about Medieval Times and all I could think about when Pete and I went a few years ago to Medieval Times Myrtle Beach.

 We entered the castle, picked up our VIP Royalty tickets — which meant we got priority seating, a flag to wave, a rally towel, but still no utensils — and sat in the front row.
 Our host for the night quickly came over to serve us tomato soup in a bowl with a large handle.
 You could pick it up and sip easily.
 Utensils really weren’t needed.

 Once we got that out of the way, we were really able to enjoy the show.

 There’s way more to Medieval Times than just eating with your hands.
 But, is it for you?
 Keep reading our review to figure that out.

 Medieval Times Review: Everything you need to know

 Medieval Times Dinner And Tournament, as its officially known, is a dinner show set in the times of King Arthur.

 There are 10 locations (nine in the United States and one in Toronto in Canada).
 The plot changes every six years (and by “the plot” I actually mean the plot, not like how the kids nowadays use “the plot” to mean the hot characters in the show … although I’m sure the characters change often too because how long can you play a knight anyway).

 When you walk in, you get your photo taken with your group.
 Of course, this is an upsell after the show, but if you look really cute it in, it’s a nice memory.